Key

 Charter

-a traditional wooden boat
+a traditional wooden

-known as a ‘gulet’.
-Try
+boat known as a ‘gulet’.

-white water rafting on
+Try white water rafting

-the Dalaman River, Koprulu
+on the Dalaman River,

-River, Zamanti River,
+Koprulu River, Zamanti

-or the Coruh River.
+River, or the Coruh

 Visit a Turkish bath.